LTUC/401-installation-guide/401 installation guide/Python/Python installation guide.md

 - Type `Yes` if asked if you want to make zsh the default shell.

-- Finally just copy-paste the text below into your terminal
+- Finally just copy-paste the text below into your UBUNTU terminal

 ```
 cat >> ~/.zshrc<<EOF